The best menswear deals from Amazon's Big Style Sale

 Faherty Men's Everyday Shirt ($72.45; amazon.com)

-If summer florals aren’t your thing, this cool, minimalist leaf print might do the trick.
-Made from twill, this looks great for more casual days and for smarter events.
+If summer florals aren't your thing, this cool, minimalist leaf print might do the trick.
+Made from twill, this looks great for more casual days as well as smarter events.

 _____________________________________________________________________________